JJNod88/jjn-pp2-tbc/README.md

 *

 # Bugs
-1. My three main elements of rock, paper and scissors were in global Lets. when i first began to create my code, i did not really understand where they needed to go.
-    *

 2. In my event listeners, I tested with console.log and it worked with a message.
 I then changed the console.log to a function, but nothing happened.
     * fix: I hadnt actually created the function, so it was displaying 'theGame is not defined'.
 This prompted me to create the main game function that consisted of my game logic.